Guest posting is not the be-all and end-all promotional strategy some blogging gurus make it out to be.

 Can it also fizzle and be a lot of work for not much reward?

-When clients book me for my Traffic Bump package, they are often looking for strategic ways to get their blogs in front of a larger audience, so one of the first questions I ask them is, “What would be a dream guest blogging opportunity for you?”
+When clients book me for my Strategy Sessions, they are often looking for strategic ways to get their blogs in front of a larger audience, so one of the first questions I ask them is, “What would be a dream guest blogging opportunity for you?”

 And I almost always hear, “Huffington Post” in reply.